 “The mayors and councilmembers that make up the OMEA Board play a vital role in advocating for the rights of municipal electric communities in the state,” said Michel Beirne, OMEA executive director.
 “We are fortunate to have strong leadership from the three mayors serving on the Executive Committee as well as from the other elected officials on the Board.”

-Following the election, the OMEA Board of Directors conducted its annual reorganization meeting and elected City of Wadsworth Mayor Robin Laubaugh as president of the Board.
-Village of Montpelier Mayor Steven Yagelski and City of Bryan Mayor Carrie Schlade were elected to the Board’s three-member Executive Committee.
-The outgoing OMEA Board President, City of Dover Mayor Richard Homrighausen, was elected as an ex-officio member of the Executive Committee in recognition of his years of service and to provide expertise and guidance to the new members of the executive committee.
+Following the election, the OMEA Board of Directors conducted its annual reorganization meeting and re-elected City of Wadsworth Mayor Robin Laubaugh as president of the Board.
+Village of Montpelier Mayor Steven Yagelski and City of Bryan Mayor Carrie Schlade were re-elected to the Board’s three-member Executive Committee.

-During the OMEA General Membership meeting, two new honorary members were announced:
+During the OMEA General Membership meeting, new honorary members were announced: